Masony817/personal_website/ask_human.md

 the agent makes assumptions that are simply not true and has false confidence

-repeat x100 errors and your day is spent debugging false confidence and issuses when i simply could as you a question
+repeat x100 errors and your day is spent debugging false confidence and issues when I simply could ask you a question

 ## the fix — ask-human mcp:

-a mcp server that lets the agent raise its hand instead of hallucinating. feels like mentoring a sharp intern who actually asks before guessing.
+an mcp server that lets the agent raise its hand instead of hallucinating. feels like mentoring a sharp intern who actually asks before guessing.

 ```